-After an accident, we are here to take the stress off of your shoulders, allowing you to focus on your physical recovery while we seek justice for you.
-We are available 24/7 to take your call and you owe us nothing unless we win your case.
+After an accident, our auto accident attorney Tampa professionals are here to take the stress off of your shoulders, allowing you to focus on your physical recovery while we seek justice for you.
+Our car accident lawyer Tampa team is available 24/7 to take your call and you owe us nothing unless we win your case.

-Are you an unfortunate victim of a Tampa car accident?
-Do you know the steps to take after being involved in the road collision?
+Are you the unfortunate victim of a Tampa car accident?
+Do you know the steps to take after being involved in a road collision?
 Below are ten crucial things that you should do:

 As the population of Florida continues to increase (population has increased by almost 2 million over the last 5 years), so has the total number of crashes.
-Since 2014, the total number of accidents has increased by 15%, with serious injuries having increased by 11.5% and fatalities have increased by 21.5%.
+Since 2014, according to the Florida Department of Highway Safety & Motor Vehicles the total number of accidents has increased by 15%, with serious injuries having increased by 11.5% and fatalities have increased by 21.5%.

 However, despite the fact that the population has increased by almost 10% in the last 5 years, concerted efforts by the state and law enforcement have led to a very impressive decrease in alcohol-impaired fatalities of almost 20%.